North Sea-Tac Airport Renovation

 main terminal improvements

 Renovate the northern end of the existing main terminal, including curbside enhancements; demolition of the former United ticket counters with upgrades; reconfiguration of the north TSA security checkpoint; and improvements to satellite train system and other signage, way finding, variable messaging or announcements.
-Final concept plans are nearing completion with solicitation of a designer to begin summer 2015.

 Vertical Circulation, Concourse C